Diagnosing EDS and HSD

 5a – If negative for hEDS, then diagnose a form of Hypermobility Spectrum Disorder | 5b – This is a diagnosis of exclusion of ALL THE above! |

 Nota Bene March 2017: The criteria for hEDS were tightened a good bit, and the entirely new category of Hypermobility Spectrum Disorders or “HSD” was proposed and adopted to catch the rest of us who show some hypermobility, but no longer meet these new criteria.
-(You may be very bendy, but not have enough issues with your tissues to pass, or have lots of systemic trouble, but not be flexible enough to pass the hEDS criteria.)
+(You may be very bendy, but not have enough issues with your tissues to pass, or have lots of systemic trouble, but not be flexible or bendy enough to pass the hEDS criteria.)
 The Ehlers-Danlos Society welcome feedback on this via Road to 2026.

-I’ve also gotten conflicting results from my own raw data after downloading and parsing it through the same parser at different times.
+I’ve also gotten conflicting results from my own raw data after downloading and parsing it through the same third-party parser at different times.
 One time said I had a particular defect, the other time said I didn’t.
 From the same identical unaltered zip file.
 Which one is correct?
 I may never know.
 But I don’t think I should medicate or diagnose based on such questionable info!
 To quote Dr. Ben Lynch, “treat the person, not the SNP“, always.

 The EDS and now also the HSDs all involve hypermobility plus symptoms, or issues like fallen arches, bad teeth, tendinitis, hernias, easy bruising, varicose veins and so much more that ultimately drive you to see the doctor a lot for those who aren’t in denial.